moutai/sparkonda/README.rst

 Sparkonda
 ===============================

-Minimalistic utility library to manage conda environments for pyspark jobs on yarn clusters.
+Minimalistic utility library to manage conda environments for PySpark jobs on yarn clusters.

 Features
 --------

-* Manage conda environments on pyspark executors to use specific packages on the remote workers without involving admins to install needed software on hadoop cluster.
+* Manage conda environments on PySpark executors to use specific packages on the remote workers without involving admins to install needed software on hadoop cluster.

 Docs